Encounter: Meeting Points on Buffalo Bayou

 Nov 2017–April 2018

-This project was in collaboration with: Julio Aguirre, Jon Inthavong, Jose Rivera, Nadia Tran.
+This project was in collaboration with: Buffalo Bayou Partnership, Julio Aguirre, Jon Inthavong, Jose Rivera, Nadia Tran.

-At Allen’s Landing, large-scale graphic cubes served as beacons and interactives that highlight the unique attributes of the six featured sites of the Encounter project along the Buffalo Bayou East Sector.
+At Allen’s Landing, large-scale typographic cubes served as interactives that highlight the unique attributes of the six featured sites of the Encounter project along the Buffalo Bayou East Sector.

-Through this predominantly text-based installation, the public is encouraged to investigate each location and reflect on the sites personal significance.
+Each block is designed to reflect and hightlight a location in the poject—the public is encouraged to investigate each location and reflect on the sites’ significance and build a connection with the place.
 On the top face of each cube, a prompt provides an opportunity for the community to write down thoughts and ideas related to future plans along their bayou and green spaces.

 Allen’s Landing is referred to as the birthplace and the original port of Houston where the Allen brothers started a thriving commercial hub and Houston’s development commenced.